mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "I already am."

-I fought off his grip, and stood just outside the door, staring at the gaudy iron floor of his office and vying with my own thoughts.
+I fought off his grip, and stood just outside the door, staring at the gaudy iron floor of his office.

-_I could run now.
-I wanted to run.
-I had this all planned out.
-I would deliver the message, then survive Ulukoma and come back redeemed.
-Kipnu and Melna would understand.
-In the worst case, I would get a little cold in the dark.
-But Kipnu?
-I would have to fend for him too.
-He doesn't know how to survive on the land_

 He pushed again, "If you won't tell me, then I'm going with you to find out myself."